mharen/mharen.github.io/_posts/2012/2012-12-12-the-real-reason-theyre-taking-away-your.md

 ---

 When the wireless companies started cutting back on their unlimited data offerings last year, I was a little confused.
-AT&amp;T went first, then Verizon.
+AT&T went first, then Verizon.

 *Don’t worry*, they said—*hardly anyone goes over these new limits*.
 It seemed strange to me that they’d go out of their way to upset so many just to catch a few heavy users.